smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 Keep in mind that the `AuthorizationHeader` value is not provided by Smint.io.

-*Note: by default, the authorization process needs to listen to port 43450 on your machine.
-In the unlikely case, that this port is not available on your machine, you can override the `RedirectUrl` setting inherited from `appsettings.json` and set another port there.*
+*Note: by default, the authorization process needs to listen to port `43450` on your machine.
+In the unlikely case that this port is not available on your machine, you can override the `RedirectUrl` setting inherited from `appsettings.json` and set another port there.*

 Parameters